Docs-Geek/api-documentation-course/docs/exercises/class-4.md

 **Question #2:** What status code is returned and what does it indicate about the request?

 10. **Clear the terminal:**
+    - Type the following command and hit Enter.

 ```bash
 clear